 Maintenance is an important part of any mechanical device’s life.
 Film and Digital Cameras are no different.
-Whether your camera body costs $350 or $3,000, I’m sure you’d like a couple of camera maintenance ideas to keep that gear ship-shape and humming in tune all the time.
+Whether your camera body costs $350 or $3,000, these camera maintenance ideas will keep your equipment in ship-shape and humming in tune all the time.

 1. Keep Using Your Camera Equipment

 Keeping your gear in use is one of the best ways to ensure that its working when you need it.
 Buying an expensive lens and storing it away in your closet is not going to keep it in good repair.

 You want to keep it in shape?
 Use it… Using the lenses and cameras that you have keeps the gears, motors and hinges lubricated and rust free.
 It keeps you lenses aerated and free of fungus (if you’re not in an excessively humid area) and your camera’s springs and gears lively and full of punch!